pztrn/urtrator/README.md

 ## Release

-You don't need to install anything, thanks to Go's static linking.
+You don't need to install anything, thanks to Go's.
 URTrator executable contains everything we need.
-Just download approriate binary and launch it! :) The only thing is to make sure you have GTK2 installed.
+Just download approriate binary and launch it! :) The only thing is to make sure you have GTK2 and sqlite3 installed.

 ## Development version